Best & Worst ETFs & Mutual Funds: Financials Sector

 Sources: New Constructs, LLC and company filings

-iShares FTSE NAREIT Mortgage REITs Index Fund (REM) is my top-rated Financials ETF and Davis Series, Inc: David Financial Fund (DVFYX) is my top-rated Financials mutual fund.
+iShares FTSE NAREIT Mortgage REITs Index Fund (NYSE: REM) is my top-rated Financials ETF and Davis Series, Inc: Davis Financial Fund (DVFYX) is my top-rated Financials mutual fund.
 Both earn my Neutral rating.

-iShares FTSE NAREIT Industrial/Office Capped Index Fund (FNIO) is my worst-rated Financials ETF and Rydex Series Funds: Real Estate Fund (RYREX) is my worst-rated Financials mutual fund.
+iShares FTSE NAREIT Industrial/Office Capped Index Fund (NYSE: FNIO) is my worst-rated Financials ETF and Rydex Series Funds: Real Estate Fund (NYSE: RYREX) is my worst-rated Financials mutual fund.
 Both earn my Very Dangerous rating and should be avoided.

 Figure 3: Financials Sector Landscape For ETFs, Mutual Funds & Stocks

-Investors need to avoid all Financials ETFs and mutual funds, only 5 ETFs and 1 mutual fund earns my Neutral rating and should be held.
+Investors need to tread carefully when considering Financials ETFs and mutual funds, as only 1 ETF and 1 mutual fund earn a Neutral rating and should be held.
 All of ETFs and mutual funds should be sold.
-Investors seeking exposure to the Financials sector should focus on the 85 stocks in the Financials sector that earn an Attractive-or-better rating.
+None of the Financials ETFs or mutual funds in the Financials sector allocate enough value to Attractive-or-better-rated stocks to earn an Attractive rating, so investors seeking exposure to the Financials sectors should focus on the 72 stocks that earn and Attractive-or-better rating.

 Credit Acceptance Corp (NASDAQ: CACC) is one of my favorite stocks held by Financials ETFs and mutual funds and earns my Very Attractive rating.
 CACC has a proven track record of effective capital stewardship with a return on invested capital (ROIC) of 28% in 2011, which places the company in the 94th percentile of all Russell 3000 companies.
 CACC is not only a good company; it is also an attractive stock due to the market’s pessimistic view of future cash flows.
-The company’s current stock price (~$92.16) implies that after-tax profits (NOPAT) will permanently decrease by 10%.
-This seems unlikely given that the company has increased its profits by an average of 35% over the past six years.
+The company’s current stock price (~$84.20) implies that after-tax profits (NOPAT) will permanently decrease by 23%.
+This seems unlikely given that the company has increased its profits by an average of 32% over the past five years.
 Low expectations and strong historical performance make CACC an excellent long candidate.

 Health Care REIT, Inc. (NYSE: HCN) is one of my least favorite stocks held by Financials ETFs and mutual funds and earns my Very Dangerous rating.
 In the worst sector, HCN is one of the worst stocks.
 HCN has misleading earnings – its economic earnings are negative and declining while its reports accounting earnings are positive and increasing.
 Only twice during the 14 years in my model has the company generated positive economic earnings, with 2008 being the most recent period.
 Not only is HCN not profitable, it is also overvalued.
 To justify its current stock price (~$59.56), the company must increase profits by 14.1% compounded annually for 34 years.
 That is a lot of future value creation for a company that has mostly destroyed value.
 Investors should avoid this stock.